-Instant Pot Simple Pot Roast is much faster cooking than in the oven or crock pot, and the results are excellent!
-Tender, juicy pot roast with potatoes, carrots, onion, and celery.
+Instant Pot Simple Pot Roast is a delicious tender pot roast, and the results are excellent!
+A tender, juicy pot roast with potatoes, carrots, onion, and celery.
 This pressure cooker pot roast is just the right meal for my meat and potatoes loving folks!
 This is how to cook a chuck roast in the Instant Pot.

 Instant Pot Simple Pot Roast